 MAIC’s governance framework includes both internal and external accountability measures.

-QT provide internal audit services to MAIC through an outsourced arrangement with PwC.
-In 2014-15, Internal Audit provided an independent and objective assurance service operating in accordance with our Internal Audit Charter, which incorporates key internal audit and ethical standards.
-This function is independent of the Queensland Audit Office (QAO), however, it does liaise with the QAO regularly to ensure appropriate assurance services are provided.
+Treasury provides internal audit services to MAIC through an outsourced arrangement with PwC.
+In 2015-16, Internal Audit provided an independent and objective assurance service operating in accordance with our Internal Audit Charter, which incorporates key internal audit and ethical standards.
+This function is independent of the QAO, however, it does liaise with the QAO regularly to ensure appropriate assurance services are provided.

-In 2014-15, Internal Audit conducted a post-implementation review of Connect, the Nominal Defendant’s new claims system to ensure internal controls and processes are operating efficiently and effectively.
+In 2015-16, Internal Audit conducted a review of the Road Trauma Mitigation Fund to ensure allocation of funds were occurring efficiently and effectively.

-More information on QT’s Audit and Risk Management framework including information about the committee can be located in QT’s annual report.
+More information on Treasury’s Audit and Risk Management framework including information about the committee can be located in Treasury’s annual report.

 Information systems and recordkeeping

-Effective record keeping is fundamental to good business as records are evidence of business activities, transactions and decisions.
-MAIC’s strategic approach is to capture records in electronic formats where possible, and where necessary in paper form.
-MAIC’s records are managed until they have completed their lifecycle where they are archived and disposed of in accordance with the Queensland State Archives Retention and Disposal schedule.
+In 2015-16, MAIC continued its commitment to prudent information systems and recordkeeping.
+Effective record keeping is fundamental to good business and ensures transparency and accountability in MAIC decision-making.
+MAIC’s records are managed until they have completed their lifecycle where they are archived and disposed of in accordance with the Queensland State Archives Retention and Disposal Schedule.

 MAIC supports the Queensland Government Open Data Initiative.
-In 2014-15, MAIC released 36 datasets including CTP scheme statistical data and annual report data.
-MAIC’s Open Data sets are available at the following website: https://data.qld.gov.au/dataset/compulsory-third-party-ctp-statistics.
+In 2015-16, MAIC released 15 datasets including CTP scheme statistical data and annual report data.
+MAIC’s open data sets are available at the following website: data.qld.gov.au/dataset/compulsory-third-party-ctp-statistics

-The statistical report (PDF 675 K) covers all aspects of the CTP scheme required by the Motor Accident Insurance Act 1994, including:
+The below statistical report covers all aspects of the CTP scheme required by the Motor Accident Insurance Act 1994, including: